Mayo Clinic Care Network Content

 Focus on facts

 The FDA continues to remove products with misleading claims from store shelves and online marketplaces.
-In the meantime, keep in mind that stories from friends and family or celebrity testimonials aren't a substitute for scientific evidence.
+In the meantime, keep in mind that stories from friends and family and celebrity testimonials aren't a substitute for scientific evidence.
 A miracle cure that claims to contain a secret ingredient is likely a hoax.

 Serious side effects from the COVID-19 vaccine are extremely rare.
 Because of that, even healthy adults benefit from the COVID-19 vaccine, which lowers the risk of serious illness at a rate similar to that of the flu vaccine.

 Most people are up to date after one dose of the 2025-2026 COVID-19 vaccine from any vaccine maker.
-Children ages 6 months to 23 months are up to date after two doses of Spikevax, spaced at least four weeks apart.
+Children ages 6 months to 23 months are up to date after two doses of Spikevax spaced at least four weeks apart.

 You can get medicine to manage symptoms.
 Some medicines stop the virus that causes COVID-19 from spreading in the body.
 And some COVID-19 medicines help manage the body's immune system response.